 For a Self-Directed Solo 401(k), we will provide you with the plan documents and EIN document so you can go to the bank of your choice to open the appropriate number of trust accounts.

-In most cases, you’ll need to open two trust accounts: one for pre-tax dollars and a second for Roth dollars.
-With the trust accounts, you will have checkbook control with the corresponding bank account.
-It’s important to keep pre-tax and Roth funds separate.
+In most cases, you’ll need to open two bank accounts: one for pre-tax dollars and a second for Roth dollars.
+The solo 401(k) plan establishes your retirement plan as a retirement trust.
+You will have checkbook control with each corresponding bank account.
+It’s important to keep pre-tax and Roth funds separate at all times.

-If you’re going to buy or hold real estate inside your Self-Directed Solo 401(k), you may opt to create an LLC inside your Solo 401(k) for an added layer of liability protection.
-Your trust account can then become the 100% owner of that LLC.
+If you’re going to buy or hold real estate inside your Self-Directed Solo 401(k), you may opt to create an LLC that your Solo 401(k) invests in for an added layer of liability protection.
+Your Solo 401(k), a retirement trust, can then become the 100% owner of that LLC.